 leptospirosis can be caused by any of the acute, subacute or chronic forms of

 what the total cumulative losses are in an individual herd (Ellis, 1984).
 There is a report which indicated that in a 6

-based on measures which minimise the risk of accidental infection of cattle by
+is based on measures which minimise the risk of accidental infection of cattle

-leptospires maintained by other species of animals, cattle should be separated
+maintained by other species of animals, cattle should be separated from pigs

-from pigs and sheep, and with fencing off cattle pasture from streams, ponds
+and sheep, and with fencing off cattle pasture from streams, ponds and marshes

 animals should be given a single dose of DHS and vaccinated immediately on